FelixOnline/v2/content/articles/2010-10-10-george-clooney-a-brooding-bond.md

  - /film/191/george-clooney-a-brooding-bond
 imported: true
 comments:
+ - value: >
- - Dude youre the goto writer for populist articles Kate Moss vs Mario Testino then George Clooney Youre on FIIIRRRREEE Print this on letters to editor babeNo its just because the person who wrote the article hasnt signed onto the website and so it has my name because I uploaded it How do I sign on to the website and claim my article Mr Editor
+     Dude you're the go-to writer for populist articles!
+Kate Moss vs Mario Testino, then George Clooney!
+You're on FIIIRRRREEE.
+(Print this on letters to editor babe!),No, it's just because the person who wrote the article hasn't signed onto the website and so it has my name because I uploaded it :(,How do I sign on to the website and claim my article Mr Editor? ;)

 # Article Taxonomies
 categories: